How AI is Reshaping Hotels

 Operations

-Rising labor costs and ongoing staff shortages put pressure on hotels.
-AI offers relief by automating repetitive tasks, routine services, and reporting, freeing teams for higher-value interactions.
+Rising labour costs and ongoing staff shortages put pressure on hotels.
+AI offers relief by automating repetitive tasks, routine services, and reporting, freeing teams to focus on the moments that actually matter to guests.

 Guests themselves are increasingly comfortable with DIY solutions, from mobile check-in to AI-enabled voice assistants.
 The challenge is to balance automation with moments that require personal attention.